University of Essex, 16-18 April 2020

 - Abstracts and queries should be submitted to Georgina Randall at firstname.lastname@example.org

-- The deadline for submission of abstracts is 5pm, Thursday 28th November 2019.
+- The deadline for submission of abstracts is 5pm, Wednesday 10th December 2019.
+PLEASE NOTE THAT THE DEADLINE HAS BEEN EXTENDED TO ACCOMMODATE THE UCU STRIKE ACTION.
 We will confirm speakers by Thursday 16th January 2020.

 - We welcome proposals for individual papers and for panels.